vmware/container-service-extension/docs/cse3_1/RBAC.md

-CSE 3.1, when connected to either VCD 10.3 (or) VCD 10.2, leverages the RBAC that comes with VCD's feature [Defined Entity framework](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-0749DEA0-08A2-4F32-BDD7-D16869578F96.html) for Native, TKG and TKG-S clusters.
-RBAC for [TKG-I clusters](#old RBAC) remain as-is.
+CSE 3.1, when connected to either VCD 10.3 (or) VCD 10.2, leverages the RBAC that comes with VCD's feature [Defined Entity framework](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-0749DEA0-08A2-4F32-BDD7-D16869578F96.html) for Native, TKG and TKGs clusters.
+RBAC for [TKGi clusters](#old RBAC) remain as-is.

 Note: The RBAC in this section refers to the roles and rights required for the tenants to perform the life cycle management of kubernetes clusters.
 It does not have